marijnh/Eloquent-JavaScript/01_values.md

 {{index exponent, "scientific notation", [number, notation]}}

-For very big or very small numbers, you may also use scientific notation by adding an “e” (for “exponent”), followed by the exponent of the number:
+For very big or very small numbers, you may also use scientific notation by adding an "e" (for "exponent"), followed by the exponent of the number:

 ```